-The following is an example of two separate noncontiguous fields with all acreage in both fields having the same intended use.
+The following is an example of two separate noncontiguous fields with all acreage in both fields having the same intended use and irrigation practice.
 A point of reference must be established for each field because they are noncontiguous fields.
 The red "+" represents the point of reference.